-Clear pass to one of same side
+Clear pass to one of the same side

-A has run the ball up, and having D in front passes to B. B is off-side because he is in front of A and there are not two opponents between him and the goal-line when the ball is passed by A.
+A is in possession of the ball, and having Y in front passes to B.

+B is off-side because he is in front of A and there are not two opponents between him and the goal-line when the ball is passed by A.

-If B waits for E to fall back before he shoots, this will not put him on-side, because it does not alter his position with relation to A at the moment the ball was passed by A.
+If B waits for Z to fall back before he shoots, this will not put him on-side, because it does not alter his position with relation to A at the moment the ball was passed by A.

-Clear pass to one of same side (continued)
+Clear pass to one of the same side (continued)

-A has run the ball up, and having D in front passes across the field.
+A is in possession of the ball, and having Y in front passes across the field.
 B runs from position 1 to position 2.

 B is not off-side because at the moment the ball was passed by A he was not in front of the ball, and had two opponents between him and the goal-line.

-Clear pass to one of same side (continued)
+Clear pass to one of the same side (continued)

 A and B make a passing run up the wing.
-A passes the ball to B who cannot shoot because he has D in front.
-A then runs from position 1 to position 2 where he receives the ball from B. A is off-side because he is in front of the ball and he had not two opponents between him and the goal-line when the ball was played by B.
+A passes the ball to B who cannot shoot because he has Y in front.
+A then runs from position 1 to position 2 and B then passes the ball to him.

+A is off-side because he is in front of the ball and he had not two opponents between him and the goal-line when the ball was played by B.